-Cost Effectiveness Can Be An Issue
+Cost Effectiveness May Be An Issue In Some Instances

 Cost-effectiveness of an AWG depends on the capacity of the machine, local humidity and temperature conditions and the cost to power the unit [or, the cost of electricity/power in a city or town] (wikipedia.org).

-Might Not Work Effectively In Some Environments
+Some Active AWGs Might Not Work As Effectively In Some Environments

 Each model of AWG by different brands might work ideally in different conditions – so you have to check the specifications and product details for optimal working temperature and relative humidity.

-Distribution Of Water Can Be An Issue
+Distributing Water Might Sometimes Be An Issue

-Noise Can Be An Issue
+Noise Might Be An Issue During Operation Sometimes

-AWGs Can Be Heavy
+Some AWGs Can Be Heavy (In Terms Of Weight)